DanielFGray/bloggings/react-ssr.md

 +ReactDOM.hydrate(<Init/>, document.querySelector('#root'))
 ```

-# the rest of the fiddlings
+# The rest of the fiddlings

 We can add some integration with react-router and send status codes and redirects at the server level: